mitchhankins01/thedebuglife/src/pages/blog/2022-11-07-the-ultimate-guide-to-physical-fitness.md

 featuredpost: true
 featuredimage: /img/victor-freitas-vqdauejnwkw-unsplash.jpg
 tags:
-  - believe
+  - commit
-  - do
+  - apply
 ---

 `youtube: https://youtu.be/4EDGp9ggy08`

 [Listen to the podcast version here](https://thedebuglife.buzzsprout.com/2037301/11646630-the-ultimate-guide-to-physical-fitness)

 You can rest assured that anyone who has the body you aspire to has very specific, actionable, and realistic health and fitness goals and is driven to progressively improve every day.

 In order to maintain the motivation to put in the work, put some thought into these prompts and write down your answers.